 Not happy with infiltrating your body, Cancer also wants to take advantage of your fragile state by playing with your mind.
 It does this by creating the illusion of an uncertain future, makes you worry about your family and makes your family and friends worry about you.
-I’m therefore also deploying psychological warfare to counter this threat.
+I’ve therefore also deployed a psychological warfare capability to counter this threat.
 It’s a weapon known as ‘a positive mindset’.

 If it finally gets me, I know I’ll have tried my best and I will go down fighting hoping to be mentioned in despatches.
-I do not see this as a defeat.
+I certainly do not see this as a defeat.
 I know that others will carry on the ‘fight’ in my absence until Cancer is defeated (and it will be defeated).

 Just my approach, please don’t take offence as none is intended.